Looking for the best welding helmet for your needs?

 In this guide, we’re going to focus on why a helmet is the best choice for full head protection.
-We’ll discuss how to find the best welding helmet based on several factors and features, as well as for those on a budget.
+We’ll discuss how to find the best welding helmets based on several factors and features, as well as for those on a budget.

 Why Use a Welding Helmet?

-Possible injuries caused by welding without proper safety equipment include electric shocks, inhaling toxic fumes, hearing loss, sight damage and serious burns.
+Possible injuries caused by welding without proper safety equipment include electric shocks, inhaling toxic fumes, hearing loss, sight damage, and serious burns.

 All in all, a welding helmet is one tool that you definitely want to spend a little extra on to get the best protection.
 Below is some more information about picking a high-quality helmet and getting the most advanced features for your money.

-How to Pick a Welding Helmet
+How To Pick The Best Welding Helmet

-Welding helmets have advanced a long way since the early masks that looked like buckets with a small viewing window.
+Best Welding helmets have advanced a long way since the early masks that looked like buckets with a small viewing window.
 They now more closely resemble motorcycle helmets and feature cutting-edge technologies that ensure your senses and skin are fully protected.

 Choosing the best welding helmet for you involves weighing up a few factors that we’ll discuss in this guide.
 However, there are a few essential qualities that all models should have.
 The best welding helmets generally feature: